jma8774/Slot-Machine-Crypto/back-end/README.md

 ## Functions

-`fundCasino` function with the `onlyOwner` modifer that allows the casino owner to fund the smart contract with Wei.
+`fundCasino` function with the `onlyOwner` modifier that allows the casino owner to fund the smart contract with Wei.

-`withdrawCasinoFunds` function with the `onlyOwner` modifer that allows the casino owner to withdraw Wei from the smart contract provided there are no active games (Games array is empty) and if there are sufficient funds to withdraw from the smart contract.
+`withdrawCasinoFunds` function with the `onlyOwner` modifier that allows the casino owner to withdraw Wei from the smart contract provided there are no active games (`Games` array is empty) and if there are sufficient funds to withdraw from the smart contract.

 `hash` function takes in address, player bet amount, and the slots after spin.
 Returns the hash.

 `calculatePrize` function accepts 3 symbols of type `uint` and the player bet amount of type `uint`.
 Returns the total prize money for the game (of type `uint`).

-`playerBet` function accepts a 2-dimensional array of size 3x3 of type `uint`.
+`playerBet` function accepts a 2-dimensional array of size 3x3 and of type `uint`.
 Provided that the player is not already in a game, the smart contract has enough funds, and the player places a valid bet of 1, 2, or 3 Wei, then the player gets placed into the `Games` array.
-Function calls the `calculatePrize` function and `resetGame` function.
+Function calls `calculatePrize` and `resetGame`.

 `getGameIndex` function accepts an `address`.
 Returns the index of the game that the player is in from the `Games` array (of type `int`).